RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execution-Logging.md

 # Syslog Logger

-Instead of using the default logging mechanism you can log execution details directly to a Syslog server.
+Instead of using the default logging mechanism, you can log execution details directly to a Syslog server.
 Use the **privateConfig.ps1** file described [here](https://github.com/redcanaryco/invoke-atomicredteam/wiki/Continuous-Atomic-Testing) to specify your Syslog server and port.
 You can set the **LoggingModule** to **Syslog-ExecutionLogger** or just leave it blank.

 ```powershell
 Invoke-AtomicTest T1016 -LoggingModule "Syslog-ExecutionLogger"